-3. "End of year heifer inventory at beginning prices < beginning of year inventory, but no decrease in livestock numbers."
+"End of year (bred, open, or calf) heifer inventory at beginning prices < beginning of year inventory, but no decrease in (bred, open, or calf) heifer numbers."

 Again, two possible explanations exist:

 - (1) A decrease in the quality of heifers has occurred. - (2) The average age of youngstock from beginning to end of year has decreased and thereby value per head decreased.